ankostis/polyvers/README.rst

         .. [#] <https://medium.com/@maoberlehner/monorepos-in-the-wild-33c6eb246cb9
         .. [#] http://www.drmaciver.com/2016/10/why-you-should-use-a-single-repository-for-all-your-companys-projects/

+    tag scheme
     version scheme
-        the pattern for version-tags.
+        The pattern for version-tags from which current versions are derrived.
-        2x2 *versioning schemes* are pre-configured, for :term:`mono-project` and :term:`monorepo` repositories, respectively:
+        By default, 2x2 *versioning schemes* are pre-configured, one for :term:`mono-project` and one for :term:`monorepo` repositories,
+        respectively:

         - `v1.2.3` (and `r1.2.3` applied on :term:`leaf commit`\s)
         - `project-v1.2.3` (and `project-r1.2.3` for :term:`leaf commit`\s)